Gzelle-cloud/boredomfighter/README.md

 ✅ Instant ideas with just one click

 ## How It Works
 BoredomFighter fetches random activity ideas from the Bored API.
-Every time you click Get Started, the app pulls a new activity suggestion to keep you engaged.
+Every time you click the button, the app pulls a new activity suggestion to keep you engaged.

 ## API Usage
 BoredomFighter uses the following API to fetch activities: https://bored.api.lewagon.com/api/activity